rkoeninger/lunacy/README.md

-# delambda
+# De-Lambda

-De-lambda your JavaScript with ES6 Proxies
+> De-lambda your JavaScript with ES6 Proxies